 The control lever features a neutral safety switch which ensures the outboard engine and control are in the indented neutral position for starting the engine.
-You will hear a distinct sound and will feel the remote control's rotation lock once in the detent position.
-If you turn the key and press the start/stop button and the engine starter doesn't crank the engine, ensure the control lever is in the neutral position.
+You will hear a distinct sound and see a blinking light and will feel the remote control's rotation lock in the detent position.
+Hint: If you turn the key and press the start/stop button and the engine starter doesn't crank the engine, ensure the control lever is in the neutral position.

 Your control lever also features a trim control switch.
 This switch allows the captain to set the trim for the outboard drives from the helm either up or down to achieve a desired outboard running position.
 Follow these points when shifting: